pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 ];
 ```

-**A gotcha worth flagging:** every `TableCell` needs an explicit `width`, and those widths need to sum to the table's total width.
+**Worth flagging:** every `TableCell` needs an explicit `width`, and those widths need to sum to the table's total width.
 Skip this and some renderers (Google Docs especially) will render the table with badly collapsed columns.

 ## Step 3: Assemble the document